Reducing your risk of breast cancer from a Wilmington Chiropractor

 Body composition, in particular high abdominal fat, has also been linked to high rates of breast cancer.
 Smoking will increase your risk and the development will usually occur earlier.
 Alcohol consumption, 2 glasses or more per day, will increase your risk by 32%.
 Milk consumption due to bovine hormonal influences will increase your risk.
 Countries that consume high quantities of milk also have the highest rates of breast cancer.

 Xenoestrogens are endocrine disruptors and they are all around us.
 They are in most sunscreens, which we slather ourselves in from an early age, soaps, birth control pills, cosmetics, saran wrap, styrofoam coffee cups, progesterone creams, plastic water bottles, and pesticides like "round up".
 Beauty comes at a very high price for sure!

 Utilizing tests such as the DUTCH Test, a genetic test (23&ME), and nutritional evaluation are very basic to determine your risk and make you much healthier overall.
-Please call my office at (302) 994-1010, scroll down to send us an email, or call (other office number) to see where you stand.
+Please Contact Crosser Natural Health in Wilmington at (302) 994-1010, scroll down to send us an email, or call (other office number) to see where you stand.

 Talk to the younger women in your life before they become part of the breast cancer world!

 8:00am - 1:00pm